moq-wg/moq-transport/draft-lcurley-warp.md

 ### Encoding
 Audio is dramatically simpler than video as it is not delta encoded.
 Audio samples are grouped together (group of samples) at a configured rate, also called a "frame".
-Frames do not depend on other frames and have a timestamp for sychronization.
+Frames do not depend on other frames and have a timestamp for synchronization.

-In the below diagrams, each audio frame is denonated with an S.
+In the below diagrams, each audio frame is denoted with an S.
-The encoder spits out a continous stream of samples:
+The encoder spits out a continuous stream of samples:

 ~~~
 S S S S S S S S S S S S S